-REQUIRED. xsd:string, This element indicates the resolution of the output stream of the renderer.
-The output resolution returned SHOULD reflect the effective resolution presented to the end-user based on the renderer's current configuration.
-The format of this field MUST be as follows:
+Required. xsd:string, This element indicates the resolution of the output stream of the renderer.
+The output resolution returned should reflect the effective resolution presented to the end-user based on the renderer's current configuration.
+The format of this field shall be as follows: